josephxu1234/ML-Stanford-Coursera/README.md

 # ML-Stanford-Coursera
-Solutions to the online ML course by Andrew Ng
+My solutions to the online ML course by Andrew Ng.
+Each algorithm implemented here was done in matlab.